KarimElhedaby/SocketChatApp/README.md

     Usage:
         Include the di module in the application module for Hilt setup.

-Additional Notes:
+Additional Notes

-    Testing:
+Testing

     All components should be unit-tested using appropriate testing frameworks.
     Use Coroutines Test for testing suspending functions and flows.

-    Coroutines Flow:
+Coroutines Flow

     Utilize Coroutines Flow for handling asynchronous operations.

-    Hilt:
+Hilt

     Utilize Hilt for dependency injection.

-    MVVM Architecture:
+MVVM Architecture

     Ensure that the components follow the MVVM architectural pattern.

-    Multi-Module Architecture:
+Multi-Module Architecture

     Modules should be structured logically, and dependencies between them should be well-defined.

-This documentation template provides a starting point for describing each component in your Android project.
-Adjust it as needed based on your project's specific requirements and conventions.